agusalex/ghostfolio-sync/README.md

 |**GHOST_CURRENCY**  | (optional) Ghostfolio Account Currency, only applied if account doesn't exist |
 |**CRON**  | (optional) To run on a [Cron Schedule](https://crontab.guru/) |
 |**OPERATION** | (optional) SYNCIBKR (default) or DELETEALL (will erase all operations of all accounts) |

+## Important / Need to know

+For identification of synced objects, it will write a field comment on each trade.
+This looks like `<sync-trade-transactionID>foobar</sync-trade-transactionID>`.
+Where foobar is the transactionId from Interactive Brokers.

+### symbol lookup

+The symbol lookup is done on ghostfolio.
+Watch out for messages like: `fuzzy match to first symbol for` this means for the Instrument where multiple results.

+### asset classes

+Currently only stocks are supported.  in the log you'll able to find messages like `DEBUG:SyncIBKR: ignore AssetClass.OPTION: SYMBOL   ID` or `DEBUG:SyncIBKR: ignore AssetClass.CASH: USD.HKD`.
+They are summarised in a info statement.
+For example: `INFO:SyncIBKR: Skipped: {<AssetClass.OPTION: 'OPT'>: 14, <AssetClass.CASH: 'CASH'>: 20}`.
+May be ghostfolio will support options one day :)

 ## Contributing